r-lib/progress/README.markdown

 The C++ API has almost the same functionality as the R API, except that it does not currently support custom tokens, custom streams, and callback functions.

-Note that the C++ and the R APIs are independent.
+Note that the C++ and the R APIs are independent and for a single progress bar you need to use either one exclusively.

 ## License